-All too often we hear people complain about the perils of having oily hair strands.
-However, we rarely hear if their actually doing something about it.
-Did you know that if you suffer from oily hair, your scalp actually may be the one to blame?
+All too often, we hear people complain about the perils of having oily hair strands.
+However, we rarely hear if they’re actually doing something about those oily strands—particularly in quarantine.
+(No judgment, we swear.)
+But did you know that if you suffer from oily hair, your scalp may actually be the one to blame?

 Who Should Use Oily Hair Shampoo?

 You’d be surprised to learn that there are some hair types that don’t do well with oily hair shampoos.
-According to Leon-Van Gorkhom, Senior Hair Care Manager at Unilever, “If you have coarse thick or damaged hair, you need not to remove oiliness from your scalp.
+According to Leon-Van Gorkhom, Senior Hair Care Manager at Unilever, “If you have coarse thick or damaged hair, you need not remove oiliness from your scalp.
 Your focus is on conditioning your hair.
-Therefore, it would be better to use a more conditioning shampoo.”
+Therefore, it would be better to use conditioning shampoo.”
 In other words: Curly and coarse girls, you may notice that you have an oily scalp and dry hair but an oily hair shampoo is not the right poo for you.